pvigier/pvigier.github.io-jekyll/_posts/2019-06-09-vagabond-forest-generation.md

 <!--more-->

-# Multi-class Poisson disk sampling
+# Multi-Class Poisson Disk Sampling

 Last week, I show an image of points sampled using Poisson disk sampling.
 Then I mapped these points to one of the decorations randomly.